-(1) The following bodies of water must be inaccessible to children in care by using a physical barrier with a locking mechanism:

-(a) Swimming pools when not being used as part of the early learning program, hot tubs, spas and jet tubs;

-(b) Ponds, lakes, storm retention ponds, ditches, fountains, fish ponds, landscape pools or similar bodies of water; and

-(c) Uncovered wells, septic tanks, below grade storage tanks, farm manure ponds or other similar hazards.
-Weight #8

-(2) An early learning provider must comply with the following requirements when using a swimming pool as part of the early learning program:

-(a) Comply with the supervision requirements of WAC 170-300-0350;

-(b) Audible alarms must be on all doors, screens, and gates in licensed areas that lead to a swimming pool.
-The alarm must be sufficient to warn staff when children enter the outdoor area and could access the swimming pool;(c) Swimming pools must be maintained according to manufacturer specifications;

-(d) Swimming pools must be cleaned and sanitized according to manufacturer instructions and DOH or local health jurisdiction guidelines;(e) A swimming pool must not be used if the main drain cover is missing; and

-(f) Children in diapers or toilet training must wear swim pants to lower the risk of contaminating the water.
-Weight #8

-(3) Portable wading pools must be inaccessible to enrolled children when not in use.
+- (1) The following bodies of water must be inaccessible to children in care by using a physical barrier with a locking mechanism: - (a) Swimming pools when not being used as part of the early learning program, hot tubs, spas and jet tubs; - (b) Ponds, lakes, storm retention ponds, ditches, fountains, fish ponds, landscape pools or similar bodies of water; and - (c) Uncovered wells, septic tanks, below grade storage tanks, farm manure ponds or other similar hazards.
+Weight #8 - (2) An early learning provider must comply with the following requirements when using a swimming pool as part of the early learning program: - (a) Comply with the supervision requirements of WAC 170-300-0350; - (b) Audible alarms must be on all doors, screens, and gates in licensed areas that lead to a swimming pool.
+The alarm must be sufficient to warn staff when children enter the outdoor area and could access the swimming pool; - (c) Swimming pools must be maintained according to manufacturer specifications; - (d) Swimming pools must be cleaned and sanitized according to manufacturer instructions and DOH or local health jurisdiction guidelines; - (e) A swimming pool must not be used if the main drain cover is missing; and - (f) Children in diapers or toilet training must wear swim pants to lower the risk of contaminating the water.
+Weight #8 - (3) Unfiltered Portable wading pools must be inaccessible to enrolled children when not in use.
 "Wading pool" means a pool that has a water depth of less than two feet (24 inches).
 A portable wading pool is one that is formed of molded plastic or inflatable parts, and can be removed after use.
-Weight #7

-(4) For bodies of water not located in early learning program space, but that are in close proximity, a physical barrier on the property must make such bodies of water inaccessible to children in care.
-Weight #8

-(5) Five-gallon buckets or other similar containers must not be used for infant or toddler water play.
-Weight #8

-(6) If a provider uses water tables or similar containers, they must be emptied and sanitized daily, or more often if necessary.
-Weight # 4
+Weight #7 - (4) For bodies of water not located in early learning program space, but that are in close proximity, a physical barrier on the property must make such bodies of water inaccessible to children in care.
+Weight #8 - (5) Five gallon buckets or other similar containers must not be used for infant or toddler water play.
+Weight #8 - (6) Water tables or other similar containers must be emptied and sanitized after each activity session, or more often if necessary.
+Weight #6 - (6) If a provider uses water tables or other similar containers, they must be emptied and sanitized after each activity session daily, or more often if necessary.
+Weight #64

-(7) "Locking mechanism" means a lock that requires a key, tumbler, dial, passcode, touchpad, or similar device or method to lock and unlock.
-Weight NA

-(8) "Physical barrier" means:

-(a) A non-climbable fence or wall that is at least five feet tall and has no openings greater than two inches

-(b) A gate or door that allows entry to and exit from the body of water must meet the following requirements:

-(i) Contain a locking mechanism;

-(ii) Be at least five feet tall;

-(iii) Have no openings greater than two inches;

-(iv) Have a self-closing or self-latching device;

-(v) A device used to open the locks must be inaccessible to children but readily available to staff; and Weight NA

-(9) "Swimming pool" means a pool that has a water depth greater than two feet.
+- (7) "Locking mechanism" means a lock that requires a key, tumbler, dial, passcode, touchpad, or similar device or method to lock and unlock.
+Weight NA - (8) "Physical barrier" means: - (a) A non-climbable fence or wall that is at least five feet tall and has no openings greater than two inches - (b) A gate or door that allows entry to and exit from the body of water must meet the following requirements: - (i) Contain a locking mechanism; - (ii) Be at least five feet tall; - (iii) Have no openings greater than two inches; - (iv) Have a self-closing or self-latching device; - (v) A device used to open the locks must be inaccessible to children but readily available to staff; and Weight NA - (9) "Swimming pool" means a pool that has a water depth greater than two feet.
 Weight NA